This section gives you quick and easy access to the questions and answers we’re asked most frequently.

 Safety is very important on our guided tours.
 Even if everything is well considered, accidents are possible, because of human error.
 The snowmobile is always covered with traffic insurance, as demanded by the law.
 This insurance covers all the possible costs that come to the rider, passenger or possible third party persons (transportation, medical treatment, hospital, doctor, surgery) or third party vehicle (damages, broken parts, repair costs).
 However, this insurance DOES NOT cover the costs that occur to your own snowmobile, if you are the guilty party for the accident.
 Because of this, participants will sign a document, where they agree that they are responsible for riding the snowmobile (steering, accelerating, using breaks, following the laws, regulations and instructions), they have a valid driving license and they are not under the influence of alcohol or any drugs.

-Maximum self-liability in the case of damages is 900€.
-A participant can also buy an additional self-liability waiver (15€ per driver) before the safari starts and reduce his/her maximum self-liability to 150€.
+Self-liability in the case of damages is 900€.
+A participant can buy an additional self-liability waiver (15€ per driver) before the safari starts and reduce his/her self-liability to 150€.

 Outside of the snowmobiling, we recommend a travel insurance that will cover other activities.